 In March, Jessica shared her story about entrepreneurship, social impact and gave practical advice on how to think innovatively and creatively to lead with impact at work and in your community.

 Coming in 2014, the Voices of Leadership series will include a Studio Series – a candid and highly interactive event where students can learn from experienced leaders and be inspired about their own leadership potential.
 The Studio Series will feature accomplished women leaders and agents of change from across the region to the Mount Mary campus to share their varied professional and personal insights for a student audience.
 It also will include an open Q&A session for students to continue the conversation directly with the speaker.

-February 27, 2014 featuring Peggy Eskenasi, Senior Executive Vice President, Kohl's
+February 27, 2014 featuring Peggy Eskenasi, Senior Executive Vice President, Kohl's Department Stores

-Peggy Eskenasi, Senior Executive Vice President of Product Development, is responsible for oversight of all product development, including product management, product services, private and exclusive brands and the New York design office.
+Peggy Eskenasi, Senior Executive Vice President of Product Development, is responsible for oversight of all product development, including product management, product services, private and exclusive brands and the New York Design Office.
 Eskenasi joined the company in 2004 as Executive Vice President of Product Development.